davide-marino00/PBI_DOCS/refac.md

 			    0
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'BillablePrj' in a data model, specifically for a table called `vw_Timesheet`.
+- **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'BillablePrj' in a data model, specifically within a table called `vw_Timesheet`.
 Here's a breakdown of what it does in simple business terms:

 1. **Purpose**: The expression determines whether a particular entry in the timesheet is considered "billable" or not.
 A billable entry is one that can be charged to a client or project.

 2. **Conditions Checked**:
    - **Sales Price**: It first checks if the `SalesPrice` for the entry is greater than 0.
-This means that if there is a positive sales price associated with the timesheet entry, it is considered billable.
+If there is a positive sales price, it indicates that the work done can be billed.
    - **Project Profile Code**: Next, it checks if the `ProjectProfileCode` is equal to 81.
-If it is, this specific project profile is deemed billable regardless of other factors.
+This specific code likely represents a type of project that is always billable.
-   - **Project Name**: Lastly, it looks for the phrase "Customer Success Services" within the `Project` field.
-If this phrase is found, the entry is also considered billable.
+   - **Project Name**: Finally, it searches for the phrase "Customer Success Services" within the `Project` field.
+If this phrase is found, it suggests that the project is related to customer success services, which are typically billable.

 3. **Output**:
-   - If any of the above conditions are met (i.e., if the sales price is positive, the project profile code is 81, or the project name includes "Customer Success Services"), the expression returns a value of **1**.
+   - If any of the above conditions are true (i.e., if the sales price is positive, the project profile code is 81, or the project name includes "Customer Success Services"), the expression returns a value of **1**.
 This indicates that the entry is billable.
-   - If none of these conditions are met, it returns a value of **0**, indicating that the entry is not billable.
+   - If none of the conditions are met, it returns a value of **0**, indicating that the entry is not billable.

 In summary, this DAX expression effectively flags timesheet entries as billable or non-billable based on specific criteria related to sales price, project profile, and project name.
-This helps in identifying which work can be charged to clients, aiding in accurate billing and financial reporting.
+This helps in identifying which work can be invoiced to clients.

 **`cc_Employer`** (`string`)

-- **Description:** The 'cc_Employer' column contains the name of the employer associated with the timesheet entry, facilitating the identification of the organization for which the recorded hours were worked.
+- **Description:** The 'cc_Employer' column contains the name of the employer associated with the timesheet entry, facilitating the identification of the organization responsible for the recorded work hours.

 **`Employee_WeeklyHours`** (`string`)